Grupo-SEMEAR-USP/swarm_in_blocks/clover_UI/README.md

 Our own homepage (Clover UI) for each user accessing the page through the apache localhost port, this homepage contains the main functionalities to launch a swarm or an individual drone such as Swarm Station and Blocks IDE.

-For more info about swarm_clover_blocks, see the [offical documentation swarm in blocks](https://swarm-in-blocks.gitbook.io/swarm-in-blocks/introduction/swarm-in-blocks)
+For more info about `swarm_clover_blocks`, see the [offical documentation swarm in blocks](https://swarm-in-blocks.gitbook.io/swarm-in-blocks/introduction/swarm-in-blocks)

 Internal package documentation is given below.